itteco/iframely/docs/API.md

 **Format:** Result has the following structure:

     {
       "meta": {                       -- meta object with the unified semantics "title": "BLACK&BLUE",        -- e.g. title and others
         ...
       },
       "links": [                      -- List of embed widgets {
+          "href": "//player.vimeo.com/video/67452063",
-          "href": "//player.vimeo.com/video/67452063",  -- SRC of embed.
+                                      -- SRC of embed
           "type": "text/html",        -- MIME type of embed method.
           "rel": [                    -- List of functional use cases.
 For example, "player"                  -- `player` - is widget with media playback ],
           "title": "BLACK&BLUE",      -- different titles, for different content on the page "media": {                  -- "media query" semantics to indicate responsive sizes "aspect-ratio": 1.778     -- e.g. fluid widget with fixed aspect ratio }
         },
         ...